 Manage database availability groups in Exchange Server

-A database availability group (DAG) is a set of up to 16 Exchange Mailbox servers that provides automatic, database-level recovery from a database, server, or network failure.
+A database availability group (DAG) is a set of upto 16 Exchange Mailbox servers that provide automatic, database-level recovery from a database/server/network failure.
 DAGs use continuous replication and a subset of Windows failover clustering technologies to provide high availability and site resilience.
 Mailbox servers in a DAG monitor each other for failures.
 When a Mailbox server is added to a DAG, that server works with the other servers in the DAG to provide automatic, database-level recovery from database failures.

 When you create a DAG, it's initially empty.
 When you add the first server to a DAG, a failover cluster is automatically created for the DAG.
 In addition, the infrastructure that monitors the servers for network or server failures is initiated.
-The failover cluster heartbeat mechanism and cluster database are then used to track and manage information about the DAG that can change quickly, such as database mount status, replication status, and last mounted location.
+The failover cluster heartbeat mechanism and cluster database are then used to track and manage information about the DAG which can change quickly, such as database mount status, replication status, and last-mounted location.

 If you're creating a DAG that will contain Mailbox servers that are running Windows Server 2012 R2, you also have the option of creating a DAG without a cluster administrative access point.
-In that case, the cluster will not have a cluster name object (CNO) in Active Directory, and the cluster core resource group will not contain a network name resource or an IP address resource.
+In that case, the cluster won't have a cluster name object (CNO) in Active Directory, and the cluster core resource group won't contain a network name resource or an IP address resource.

 For detailed steps about how to create a DAG, see Create a database availability group.

-When you create a DAG, an empty object representing the DAG with the name you specified and an object class of msExchMDBAvailabilityGroup is created in Active Directory.
+When you create a DAG, an empty object representing the DAG with the name you specified and an object class of msExchMDBAvailabilityGroup are created in Active Directory.

 The failover cluster created and used by the DAG must be dedicated to the DAG.
 The cluster can't be used for any other high availability solution or for any other purpose.
 For example, the failover cluster can't be used to cluster other applications or services.
 Using a DAG's underlying failover cluster for purposes other than the DAG isn't supported.